thenoblet/alx-interview/0x01-lockboxes/README.md

 ### How It Works

-1. **Initialization**:
+1. **Initialisation**:
    - Start with the first box (`box 0`), which is initially unlocked.
-   - Create a list called `visited` to keep track of which boxes have been unlocked.
+   - Create a list called `unlocked` to keep track of which boxes have been unlocked.
-   - Use a `queue` to manage the boxes that need to be explored.
+   - Use a `stack` to manage the boxes that need to be explored.

-2. **BFS Traversal**:
+2. **DFS Traversal**:
+   - The process is similar to Depth-First Search (DFS):
+     - Pop a box from the stack.
-   - Process each box in the queue:
+     - For each key in the box, check if it opens a new box.
-     - If a box has not been visited:
-       - Mark it as visited.
-       - Retrieve all keys from this box.
-       - Use list comprehension to filter keys for boxes that haven't been visited yet.
-       - Add these newly accessible boxes to the queue.
+     - If a key opens a new box, mark it as unlocked and push it onto the stack for further exploration.

 3. **Completion Check**:
-   - After processing all reachable boxes, check if all boxes have been visited to determine if it is possible to unlock all of them.
+   - After processing all reachable boxes, check if all boxes have been unlocked.
+If all entries in the `unlocked` list are `True`, return `True`; otherwise, return `False`.

-### Detailed Example
+### Example

 Given the following list of boxes: